 In order to build upon current knowledge and efforts and improve the value of data for P.lepturus throughout the Seychelles we recommend a nationwide monitoring plan should be implemented with consideration for the spectrum of resources available at each site.
 The major characteristics of effective monitoring programs typically include carefully posed questions and objectives and a conceptual model of the ecosystem or population (Lindenmayer & Likens, 2010).
 The following recommendations are made for the Seychelles P. lepturus monitoring programmes:

-To enable national level monitoring of P. lepturus a standardised protocol should be developed and followed at all sites, coupled with a standard database format to ensure data management enables and leads to frequent analysis.
+To enable national level monitoring of P. lepturus a standardised protocol should be developed and ideally followed at all sites, coupled with a standard database format to ensure data management enables and leads to frequent analysis.
 The protocol should outline the conceptual model and the specific objective and aims of the monitoring programme (Reynolds et al, 2017).

 Based on the limitations found in the current study we propose a year-round continuous long-term monitoring of a designated area (with consideration for accessibility for regular monitoring and representative of typical nesting habitat).
 The area must be large enough to include a sample size of minimum 30 nests per year.
 This will ensure the data from each site are directly comparable.
 Monitoring of the area should be conducted a minimum of once every two weeks (though ideally once weekly to) to ensure: i) that the number of new nests which fail in early stages are captured as much as possible and ii) to endeavour to correctly record the stage at which nesting attempts failed and iii) that the nests are not unduly disturbed by frequent human presence.